Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 At Celetná 34, this building is important for its cubist architectural style.
 Cubism, an angular artistic movement, was confined to painting and sculpture in France and most of Europe.
 As an architectural style, cubism is exclusive to Bohemia.

-Constructed in 1912, this house features tall columns sculpted with rectangular and triangular shapes on either side of an ornate wrought-iron gate.
+Constructed in 1912, this house features lots of jarring rectangular and triangular shapes that try to re-create in 3-D what cubism did for painting.
 The house is named for the Virgin Mary emblem on the corner of the building's second floor that was salvaged from the last building to stand on this site.
+There's also a small cubist museum to the left of the main entrance and around the corner is a sumptuous shop, Kubista, specializing in early Modern reproduction design and home furnishings.

-With your back to the House of the Black Mother of God, cross Celetná into Templová, walk 2 short blocks, and turn left onto Jakubská.
+With your back to the House of the Black Mother of God, cross Celetná and bear right to find a small passageway leading into Templová that begins just to the right of Celetná 27.
+Walk 2 short blocks, and turn left onto Jakubská.
 At the corner, on your right, you'll see:

 4. St. James's Church (Kostel sv.
 Jakuba)